3rectangles/Onlinesales_SDE_Assignment/Task1/README.md

 - The tests include a tolerance parameter to allow for some deviation in the results
 - Simulation Parameter (k):  Set the simulation parameter 'k' to 500,000.
 This means we simulated 500,000 events based on the provided probabilities.

-Tolerance: We applied a tolerance of 3% in our test.
+Tolerance: Applied a tolerance of 3% in our test.
 This tolerance allowed for a maximum deviation of 3% from the expected outcomes to consider the test as passed.

 Test Pass: With these parameters and the 3% tolerance, the test successfully passed, indicating that the biased event simulation produced results roughly matching the expected distribution.
 - Test cases check if simulated outcomes roughly match the expected distribution within the specified tolerance.